betaglot/plantabeta/docs/guide/Who/PotentialPlanter.md

-# So you want to be a planter, eh?
+# Potential Planter

-Do you have what it takes to be a planter?
+You're wondering if you want to become a planter

 How difficult is tree planting?